kostasx/SublimeJavascriptDeveloper/README.md

 ## Acknowledgments

-This plugin is based on the [Wordpress Developer Resources](https://github.com/tripflex/sublime-wp-developer-resources) SublimeText plugin by Myles McNamara, Matthias Krok, Eric Martel
+This plugin is based on the [Wordpress Developer Resources](https://github.com/tripflex/sublime-wp-developer-resources) SublimeText plugin by Myles McNamara, Matthias Krok and Eric Martel.

 ![Alt text](searchFromSelection.gif "Search from Selection")